People and Planet Friendly Living

 More information about Robert Damiano is available in an article published in the Revere Journal on November 7, 2001.

 Indoor air quality is a top health hazard.
-More than 90% of our exposure to pollutants occurs indoors: in our homes, schools, offices, and other buildings.
-The main sources of these hazardous pollutants are building materials and consumer products.
-But these materials and products are largely unregulated for health effects.
-Manufacturers do not need to disclose all ingredients, or test products before selling them.
+Poor indoor air quality has been proven to be the number one cause of all disease.
+More than 90% of our exposure to pollutants occurs indoors including in our homes, schools, offices, and other buildings.
+Primary sources of these hazardous pollutants are conventional building materials and personal care products.
+For the most part, these materials and products are largely unregulated for adverse human health effects.

-Further, the term “green” can be misleading.
+Furthermore, the term “green” can be misleading.
 A green building can be energy efficient, but unhealthy for humans.
-A green product can emit numerous hazardous chemicals, including some with no safe exposure level.
+A green product can emit numerous hazardous chemicals, including some with no safe exposure level to humans.

 What’s needed is a set of standards, and an approach, for creating and maintaining buildings that are good for the environment, and good for humans.